-- (i) In a primary school, a full time teacher (other than a graduate teacher in the first year of teaching (1st year teacher), may be allocated a maximum of 22.5 hours of face to face teaching per week.
-Chapel, which is part of the special character of schools, is not included in the allocation of face-to-face teaching hours. - (ii) In a secondary school, a full time teacher (other than a graduate teacher in the first year of teaching (1st year teacher), may be required to teach up to 20 hours of face to face teaching per week.
-Home room duties and Chapel, which is part of the special character of schools, are not included in the allocation of face-to-face teaching hours. - (iii) If a teacher wishes a variation from the normal teaching load at the school, then this must be negotiated with the principal and the employer. - (iv) For each teacher (Graduate Teacher) in their first year of experience, a 0.9 FTE teaching load will be allocated. - (v) Teachers involved in mentoring Graduate Teachers will be granted a reduction in expected school duties of up to one hour per week commensurate with the time taken to act as a mentor. - (vi) Part time teachers shall be allocated a pro rata amount of scheduled release time. - (vii) The maximum average number of days per week on which a teacher can be required to attend a meeting or work-related appointment after school is two afternoons.
-Regular meetings should be predictable in scheduling. - (viii) School meetings shall conclude by 5.00 pm, except by common agreement to finish at a later time.
+(i) A full time teacher, other than a graduate teacher in the first year of teaching (1st year teacher), may be allocated a maximum of face to face teaching hours per week, as follows:

+- (ii) Home room duties and/or rollcall, however named, is not included in the allocation of face-to-face teaching hours.
+In the 2024 school year, face to face teaching hours does not include chapel.
+In the 2025 and 2026 school years, face to face teaching hours will include chapel. - (iii) If a teacher wishes a variation from the normal teaching load at the school, then this must be negotiated with the principal and the employer. - (iv) For each teacher (Graduate Teacher) in their first year of experience, a 0.9 FTE teaching load will be allocated. - (v) Teachers involved in mentoring Graduate Teachers will be granted a reduction in expected school duties of up to one hour per week commensurate with the time taken to act as a mentor. - (vi) Part time teachers shall be allocated a pro rata amount of scheduled release time. - (vii) The maximum average number of days per week on which a teacher can be required to attend a meeting or work-related appointment after school is two afternoons.
+Regular meetings should be predictable in scheduling. - (viii) School meetings shall conclude by 5.00 pm, except where the majority of employees agree to finish at a later time.
+In those circumstances, consideration will be given to individual employees who may not be able to stay past 5.00 pm due to their personal pressing needs (e.g. family and caring responsibilities, travel arrangements, etc).
 Meetings involving early childhood teachers start after the centre closes (5.30 pm approx.) and usually conclude by 7.30 pm with one meeting per month occurring between 7.00 pm and 8.30 pm.
-As an early learning teacher's salary includes remuneration for attending these meetings, Schedule B.4 of the Award does not apply.
+As an early learning teacher's salary includes remuneration for attending these meetings, Schedule A.4 of the Award does not apply.

-25.3 Teaching in more than one workplace on the same day
+26.3 Teaching in more than one workplace on the same day